BalloonBox-Inc/SCRTSibyl-Oracle/README.md

 ## Interpret Your Score :mag:

 SCRTSibyl returns to the user a numerical score ranging from 300-900 points.
-The score is partitioned into categorical bins describing qualitatively the score (see fuel gauge in diagram below) compared to average scores obtained by other users.
-Each bin is associated with a USD equivalent, which represents the maximum amount of loan in USD the user qualified for based on the SCRTSibyl oracle calculation.
+The score is partitioned into categorical bins (very poor/poor/fair/good/very good/excellent/exceptional) which describe the score qualitatively (see fuel gauge in diagram below).
+Every bin is associated with a USD equivalent, which represents the maximum loan amount in USD that a user qualifies for, based on SCRTSibyl oracle calculation.

 ![](./images/ranges.png)